top of page

 Big Idea

-How can you create narrative, evoke the feeling of movement, a sense of time through the use of fragmentation and layering of imagery.
+How can you create narrative and evoke the feeling of movement and a sense of time through the use of fragmentation and layering of imagery.

-Choose a variety of subjects to experiment with just make sure your composition has a strong focal point and line/shapes/colours that would fragment in interesting ways.
+Choose a variety of subjects to experiment with to practice your composition and explore how line/shapes/colours fragment in interesting ways.

 Part 1

-Take a shot of the the entire scene for reference.
+• FIRST, take a shot of the entire scene for reference.

 IDEAS FOR SUBJECT MATTER.....